What to Do When Your WSIB Claim Is Denied

 | All other WSIB decisions (including claim denials) | 6 months |

 If you have missed the deadline, WSIB may still extend the time limit in certain circumstances.
 Factors they consider include whether you had a reasonable explanation for the delay and whether your employer would be prejudiced by a late appeal.
+Contact a WSIB lawyer or paralegal immediately to discuss your options if you are close to or past a deadline.

 Why Professional Representation Matters

 - They know the system inside and out.
 WSIB has its own policies, procedures, and legal framework.
 Experienced representatives understand how decisions are made and what evidence carries the most weight.
+Some ClaimIt representatives are former WSIB insiders who spent decades working within the system.

 - They handle the paperwork.
 Appeals involve detailed forms, medical reports, legal submissions, and strict deadlines.
 A representative manages all of this so you can focus on your recovery.